 Not only Ponting was a great batsman, he equally was a great captain as well who led Australia to win two World Cup titles in 2003 and 2007.
 He bid goodbye from international cricket against India at the Gabba in 2012.

 - Among the top 5 international centurions, Virat Kohli is the only active player.
 He is by far the best batsman of the modern era.
 In his 10 years of career, he has done wonders across all three formats.
-There is the talk among the greats of the game that if anyone can break Sachin Tendulkar's record that is Virat Kohli.
+There is the talk among the greats of the game that if anyone can break Sachin Tendulkar's record, Virat Kohli can do that.

 4. Kumar Sangakkara (SL, 63 Centuries)